Getting a Skin Check – Why it is so Vital?

 Most of us know that protecting ourselves from and keeping out of the sun is the most important step for avoiding skin cancer.
 However, getting caught in the sun can sometimes happen.
 A skin check is critical, in early detection.

 Australian’s have high statistics when it comes to skin cancer rates, with two in three Australian’s diagnosed with skin cancer by the age of 70.
 And the major cause of skin cancer is exposure to ultraviolet radiation (UV) in sunlight.
 But the sooner a skin cancer is detected, the better your chances are for more effective and less invasive treatment.
 Over 95% of skin cancers can be successfully treated if found early.
 That’s why it is so important to regularly check your skin and in addition, have professional skin check ups once a year.
-Professional skin check ups will examine your skin thoroughly, beyond what the naked eye can see and will provide medical advice.
+Professional skin check ups in a reputable skin clinic will examine your skin thoroughly, beyond what the naked eye can see and will provide medical advice.

 Who is at risk of skin cancer?